Engr-Zeus/I4GxZuri-Rock-Paper-Scissors/README.md

 # I4GxZuri-Rock-Paper-Scissors
 A game of Rock Paper Scissors

-Task Title: Creating and Using [Local] Python Packages Track - Full Time
+Task Topic: Creating and Using [Local] Python Packages Track - Full Time
-Course - Fullstack
+ | Course - Fullstack
-Created 30-05-2022 12:11:41
+ | Created 30-05-2022 12:11:41

 Guidelines for Submission: